 Bladenboro is a very small town located in the state of North Carolina.
 With a population of 1,726 people and two constituent neighborhoods, Bladenboro is the 323rd largest community in North Carolina.

 Bladenboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bladenboro is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Bladenboro who work in office and administrative support (15.21%), healthcare suport services (12.48%), and teaching (11.97%).
+There are especially a lot of people living in Bladenboro who work in teaching (12.60%), healthcare suport services (10.64%), and management occupations (10.47%).

-The per capita income in Bladenboro in 2010 was $16,031, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $64,124 for a family of four.
-Bladenboro also has one of the higher rates of people living in poverty in the nation, with 37.19% of its population below the federal poverty line.
+The per capita income in Bladenboro in 2010 was $16,281, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $65,124 for a family of four.
+However, Bladenboro contains both very wealthy and poor people as well.
+Bladenboro also has one of the higher rates of people living in poverty in the nation, with 35.09% of its population below the federal poverty line.

 Bladenboro is an extremely ethnically-diverse town.
 The people who call Bladenboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bladenboro residents report their race to be White, followed by Black or African-American.
 Bladenboro also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.00% of the town’s residents.
-Important ancestries of people in Bladenboro include German, Irish, Scots-Irish, and Scottish.
+People of Hispanic or Latino origin account for 12.69% of the town’s residents.
+Important ancestries of people in Bladenboro include Irish, German, African, and Scots-Irish.

 The most common language spoken in Bladenboro is English.
 Other important languages spoken here include Spanish and Italian.